ayunierto/ascenciotaxincapi/README.md

 - **`JWT_SECRET`**: The secret key used to sign and verify the tokens JWT (JSON Web tokens) in the authentication process.
 It is important that this key is complex and remains safe.
   _Example:_ `thisismysecretpasswordforjwt`

+- **`GOOGLE_CALENDAR_ACCOUNT`**: Calendar account to use to list, add and delete appointments.

+### Create a service account to access Google Calendar events.

+1. Create a Google Cloud Console service account:

+2. Go to Google Cloud Console.
+   2.1 Go to IAM and Administration> Service Accounts.
+   2.2 Create a service account and set access to Google Calendar API.
+   2.3 Download the JSON file with the credentials of the service account.

+3. Share the calendar with the service account:

+3.1 Open Google Calendar in the browser.
+3.2 In the calendar configuration you want to access, add the service account as a user and give permission "make changes to events" or "see all the details of the event" (as necessary).
+4. Configure authentication in your backend:
+4.1 Copy the credential file in the project root with the name`credentials.json`

 ### Create and start database container

 ```sh